canonical/juju-verify/docs/getting-started.rst

 Charm mapping
 """""""""""""

-This option enables user to explicitly tell ``juju-verify`` which charm a specific application deploys.
+This option enables the user to explicitly tell ``juju-verify`` which charm a specific application deploys.

 By default, ``juju-verify`` parses URL from which the charm was deployed to